 Executive Clinical Leads in Hospice and Palliative Care (ECLiHP) is a forum for all executive and aspiring executive clinical leaders engaged in the strategic planning and operational delivery of contemporary hospice care – regardless of discipline.

-This group was formally launched in October 2012 at its inaugural conference and is now becoming increasingly established in terms of its membership, a work plan and its engagement with other national players on issues of relevance to its members.
+This group was formally launched in October 2012 at its inaugural conference and has become increasingly established in terms of its membership and engagement with other national players on issues of relevance to its members.

 Aims and objectives

 ECLiHP aims to ensure that executive clinical leads have a voice, support and guidance that enables them to meet the challenges of their role.
 Its terms of reference are available to download.